As an ecommerce marketer, you have a lot on your mind.

 Maybe you’re still not convinced repeat purchases should be the lifeblood of your business.
 After all, you may think you’re doing just fine as is (4,700 customers for a niche mitten business is pretty great, right?).

 Not quite.
-As the cost of customer acquisition continues to rise across channels, companies are starting to feel the impact.
-For that reason alone, your end goal shouldn’t necessarily be acquiring first purchases from new customers, as much as that might make your ecommerce heart flutter.
+Between now and 2023, advertisers will show a projected increase of nearly 39% in Facebook spend alone.
+For that reason alone, your end goal shouldn’t necessarily be acquiring first purchases from new customers, as much as that might make your Ecommerce heart flutter.
 Instead, focus on how you can take those new customers and obtain a second purchase from them.
 From there, customers are much more likely to return for additional purchases.

 Another reason why the repeat purchase mattes so much?
 Consider the fact that a customer who makes a second purchase usually spends up to three times as much as they did during their first purchase.
 That’s a lot of mittens!